SHPRS Against Racism

 - Justice: What does justice look like, and how have different members of society around the world advanced notions of justice?

-In addition, during Fall 2020, SHPRS is offering the following courses that will directly address racism against Black, Indigenous, and Latinx lives, as well as other People of Color in the United States:
+In addition, during Fall 2020, SHPRS offered the following courses that will directly address racism against Black, Indigenous and Latinx lives, as well as other People of Color in the United States:

 HST 306 Outlaws, Indians & the West

 HST 323 Historical Studies in Race, Crime & Law

 HST 325 Immigration and Ethnicity in the U.S.